Kitware/trame/docs/content/docs/tutorial-paraview.md

 With these few lines, we have created a 3D cone, which we can adjust the resolution all leveraging ParaView.

-To learn more about ParaView scripting, you should look into ParaView trace which let you convert your UI interaction into actual Python code that can then be reused in your application.
+To learn more about ParaView scripting, look into ParaView trace which let you convert your UI interaction into actual Python code that can then be reused in your application.

 <center>
 <img src="../images/tutorial-paraview-trace.jpg" width="75%" />